XL-SHAO/DINOv2-LoRA-coral-condition/README.md

 **4.Annotations:** (annotations.csv) annotation file contains the image patch id and its corresponding classification label, which is used for model training and image classification.
 This annotation was labeled by human experts in marine ecology and coral conservation.

 ## Methodology
-An ensemble learning-based model combining Swin-Transformer-Small, Swin-Transformer-Base, and EfficientNet-B7 was proposed to automatically classify coral images with multiple labels, following the classification standard used in coral reef conservation programs.
+An DINOv2 model fine-tuned with LoRA adapter was proposed to automatically classify coral images with multiple labels, following the classification standard used in coral reef conservation programs.
+The adapter learning with LoRA significantly reduced the number of trainable parameters of the proposed model, resulting in high computational efficiency.
 Codes are available in this repository, and the overall framework of this proposed approach is illustrated as follows:
 ![framework](assets/proposed_method.png)
 # Citation
-If this dataset contributes to your research, please consider citing our paper:
+If this dataset or codes contributes to your research, please consider citing our paper:
 ```LaTeX
 @article{shao2025DINOv2-LoRA,
  author = {Shao, Xinlei and Chen, Hongruixuan and Magson, Kirsty and Zhao, Fan and Chen, Jundong and Li, Peiran and Wang, Jiaqi and Sasaki, Jun},